chromaui/chromatic-docs/src/content/collaborate/figma-in-chromatic.md

 ## Bring your stories into Figma with our plugin

-[Storybook Connect](/docs/figma-plugin) is a Figma plugin that allows you to link stories to Figma components.
-Once linked, you can view your live stories in the design workspace without leaving Figma.
+[Storybook Connect](/docs/figma-plugin) is a Figma plugin that allows you view your live stories in your design workspace.
+It works bi-directionally with Figma in Chromatic.
+Any connection you make between story and component will be visible in the plugin and in Chromatic.